 A supercomputer is much more powerful than a standard computer; essentially, it comprises clusters of tightly connected computers that work together.
 Supercomputers are measured in floating-point operations per second (FLOPS).
 Referred to as “Parallel Processing”, a supercomputer contains thousands of compute nodes that complete multiple tasks at the same time.

 The term “supercomputer” is applied to the world’s fastest high-performance systems.
 The world's fastest 500 supercomputers run Linux-based operating systems.

 Technology develops at such a pace that vendors are in a constant battle to build the next most powerful supercomputer.
 According to Wikipedia, since June 2020, the Japanese Fugaku is the world's most powerful supercomputer, reaching 415.53 petaFLOPS on the LINPACK benchmarks.

-HPC applies a supercomputer to a computational problem that is too large or complex for a standard computer.
+HPC solutions apply a supercomputer to a computational problem that is too large or complex for a standard computer.
 The HPC system is able to cope with enormous compute packages because it runs a network of nodes, each of which contains one or more processing chips and its own memory.